This is our all-in-one roundup reviewing every Bitdefender consumer security solution for 2021. On this page, after our brief intro, you’ll find

 Blocking malicious sites

 Bitdefender's capable web protection module monitors your internet access and blocks malicious and phishing links.
-AV-Comparatives' 2019 Anti-Phishing Certification Test showed Bitdefender blocking 98% of dangerous links, putting it top in a field of six.
+AV-Comparatives Anti-Phishing Certification Test 2020 showed Bitdefender blocking 94% of dangerous links, putting it second in a field of six.
+(The others were Trend Micro, 95%; Avira, 91%; Kaspersky, 90%; AVG and Avast, 86%.)

-The results were very positive, though, with Bitdefender blocking 65% of our test links.
-For comparison, Avast Premium Security stopped 49% of the same set of links, while Windows Defender managed 30%.
+The results were very positive, though, with Bitdefender blocking 73% of our test links.
+For comparison, Avast Premium Security stopped 55% of the same set of links, while Windows Defender recognized just 30%.

 Don't be distracted by the low percentages: this is a measure of how quickly a vendor responds to new threats, not your overall protection against any dangerous links.
 The main takeaway point from this test is Bitdefender was giving us significantly better protection than others against even the very latest malicious sites.